-Most new investors know that a Roth IRA can be one of the greatest tools in your investing arsenal.
+A Roth IRA can be one of the greatest tools in your investing arsenal.
 By contributing after-tax dollars to it, you are allowed to grow the money tax-free.
-There are no taxes owed on the profit.
-There are no taxes owed on the withdrawals once you reach retirement age.
+There are no taxes owed on any investment gains or withdrawals once you reach retirement age.
 If you want to help your child supercharge their own wealth building, one way you can do it is by opening a Roth IRA for kids.
 If your child earns any money at all—whether it's from mowing the lawn, working at a fast food restaurant, or appearing in commercials—they are eligible for a kids Roth IRA.

-Imagine you are a prosperous dentist.
-You decide to open a Roth IRA for your son or daughter, and contribute $500 per month into it.
-You use this money to invest in a low-cost index fund that mirrors the Dow Jones Industrial Average or S&P 500.
-You reinvest all of your dividends.

-When your child turns eighteen, you have him or her take over the funding responsibilities.
+Imagine you are a well-off dentist and decide to open a Roth IRA for your son or daughter and contribute $500 monthly.
+You can use this money to invest in a low-cost index fund that mirrors the Dow Jones Industrial Average or S&P 500, and when your child turns 18, you can have them take over the funding responsibilities.

-Further, imagine that the account grows at the same rate those indices have for the past century or more.
-You never increase your contributions to keep pace with inflation, by the time your kid reached retirement age, that Roth IRA would have more than $3 million in it if you assume an annual return of 8%.
+Further, imagine that the account grows at about the same rate those indices have for the past century or more.
+Even if you never increase your contributions to keep pace with inflation, by the time your kid reached retirement age, that Roth IRA would have more than $3 million in it if you assume an annual return of 8%.

-That might seem like a problem for a 9 months old baby but it isn't as insurmountable as you think.
-If you or a family member owns a business, hire the child to act in commercials, to appear in print ads, or on billboards.
-What is a tax deductible expense to you becomes income to them, taxed at a much lower rate, and is capital they can put aside into their Roth IRA.
+That might seem like a problem for a 9-month-old baby, but it isn't as insurmountable as you think.
+If you or a family member owns a business, hire the child to act in commercials, appear in print ads, or on billboards.
+What is a tax-deductible expense to you becomes income to them, taxed at a much lower rate, and is capital they can put aside into their Roth IRA.

 Once they get a little older, hire them to do chores, or mow the lawn.
 When they are a teenager, let them get their first job.
 They could then put their entire paycheck into the Roth IRA, and then you could give them a spending money allowance equal to whatever their paycheck was.